RatJuggler/advent-of-code/2016/README.md

 in part be due to over-engineered OO Java.
 Having said that, the comprehensive code created for Part 1 meant that the Part 2 solution was trivial.

+##### Day 11: Radioisotope Thermoelectric Generators
+Easily the hardest Advent-of-Code day I have encountered so far!
+Haven't encountered a problem like this for many, many years.
+It should have been a straightforward breadth first search, but I struggled over several days to solve it.
+Part of the issue was that I started down the path of trying to generate and validate new states in a single method.
+While doing this I didn't properly implement the validation check for the floor components were being move from, so the rest of my solution suffered.
+Choosing how to represent the problem state was also something I could have done better.
+Trying to keep things simple I ended up using a single
+String to represent each floor, which seemed to work out in the end but obviously impacted the performance of the Part 2 solution.
+On the plus side I did get to use a PriorityQueue which I don't remember using previously.

+##### Day 12: Leonardo's Monorail